Since I’ve resolved to get my diet back on track, I thought I’d revisit one of the most effective pieces of diet advice I’d gotten.

 What happened when I did it?

-Unfortunately for me, I think I react to just about everything.
+Unfortunately for me, I think I’m intolerant towards just about everything.
 Gluten makes me bloated and gassy, soy and sugary stuff cause a huge energy dip and make me feel sluggish, and dairy causes breakouts of acne on my face.

 I’m not 100% sure about eggs but they might also contribute to acne.
 Apparently, if you give your gut 3-6 months to heal, you might not react to those foods anymore.